“Adult students should be taken as seriously as anyone”

 Most Saturdays post Corona have become a new routine consisting of two cups of tea before the day starts followed by one of many amazing virtual ballet classes with the best the ballet world can offer.
 I have taken every chance to train with the best.
 Most days I find it hard to decide.
 Do I want a taste of ABT?
 A taste of Balanchine?
 The decision is daunting.
 That is until my first plié with Madame Olga.
 She had me at “one,” her hilarious shrill and signal that class had begun, and has had me ever since.

 Amid her tough love approach to teaching, lies a kind and sensitive lady that just wants her students to believe in themselves and be the best they can be.
-In one breath she will say you are lazy and in the next she has you repeating a daily affirmation.
-Anything from “I am free to I choose freedom.”
+In one breath she will say you are lazy and in the next she has you repeating a positive affirmation.
+Anything from “I am free to I choose freedom to I create my own reality,” she somehow knows just what her students need to hear on that particular day.
 Her hysterical comparison of an American’s turn out to a Russian’s will have you crying with laughter mid barre.
 Some days she will sing you a song at the end of class and if you don’t already know, Madame Olga is a triple threat.

 But who is Madame Olga?
 She is the alter ego of Michael Cusumano, native New Yorker and former dancer with American Ballet Theatre.
 His professional life has extended beyond ballet including spending six years on Broadway in the musical Chicago as well as teaching.
 He teaches both as himself and Madame Olga all over New York.
 In his own words, “Madame Olga has been inside Michael since he was a kid.
 She was just always there.”
 The following is our recent sit down with his alter ego.